shivannis/xandr-docs-public/xandr-docs/articles/bidders/other---faq.md

 ### Can I sell inventory through Xandr?

 Selling requires a separate contract.
-If you are interested in selling inventory, please reach out to your account contact.
+If you are interested in selling inventory, then reach out to your account contact.

 ## Partner inventory vs. platform inventory